Chiragdawar07/FastAPI/README.md

 # FastAPI
-In this project, I have created a API in python (swagger) of a blogpost creation with authentication using HTTPBearer class or token authentication
+In this project, I have created an API in python (swagger) of a blogpost creation with authentication using HTTPBearer class or token authentication